x-hgg-x/space-invaders-go/README.md

 # Space-invaders-go

-Space Invaders game in Go using Ebiten game engine with ECS.
+Space Invaders game in Go using Ebitengine with ECS.

 You must have [Git LFS](https://git-lfs.github.com/) installed when cloning the repository to download assets.